rvenkatesh29/a_language/README.txt

 # a_language
-This is repository to create programming languages in Indian languages
+This is repository to create programming languages in Indian languages.
+This is in TCL and permission for anyone to freely update.